 £'000

-Grants and Other Contributions 1,970
+Grants and Other Contributions 2,423

-Capital Receipts 529
+Capital Receipts 534

-Credit Arrangements 1,020
+Credit Arrangements 5,888

-Revenue Contributions 2,646
+Revenue Contributions 1,022

-Total Financing 6,165
+Total Financing 9,867

-The above table shows the capital budget spent less than allocated in 2023/24.
+The above table shows the capital budget spent less than allocated in 2024/25.
 The main reasons for this being:

 - The timing of spend on commercial asset developments have been pushed back to future years.
 The Commercial Asset Strategy includes monies allocated for future purchases of commercial properties if suitable with the Council's existing portfolio of properties.
 As no allowance for future income streams from new purchases is allowed for in the medium-term financial strategy, there are no revenue implications. - Planned investment into leisure centres has been delayed at one leisure centre location.
-The leisure improvements were to be funded from capital receipts so no revenue implications. - Delays to the procurement of Street Scene vehicles are due to the availability of certain types of required vehicles.
+The leisure improvements were to be funded from capital receipts so no revenue implications. - A new waste contract is due to start 1st April 2026.
+Vehicles to support this contract will now be acquired in 2025/26 financial year.